jonathanglasmeyer/bachelor/thesis/src/Main.md

             "resultsFolder": "biomed-eng-1"
           }

-      `bin/sphinx-interpolated.py` interprets the "global" models relative to the repository root-folder `models`, the `resultsFolder` relative to the root folder `results` and the `keywordModelPath` relative to the `resultsFolder`.
+      `bin/sphinx-interpolated.py` interprets the "global" models relative to the repository root folder `models`, the `resultsFolder` relative to the root folder `results` and the `keywordModelPath` relative to the `resultsFolder`.
 It then supplies the absolute paths to the JAR.
-It also supplies absolute output file paths for the transcription result and transcription word timings results.
+It also supplies absolute output file paths for the transcription result and transcription word timing results.

       This setup ensures reproducible results, as the environment of a given testcase is exactly specified (as long as the same binaries and script versions are assumed).

-      `bin/sphinx-interpolated.py` can now be used to run the baseline or/and interpolated version.
+      `bin/sphinx-interpolated.py` can now be used to run the baseline and/or interpolated version.

 5. **Analyze and compare the results**

     Finally the results from the two recognition runs are analyzed and compared by running `bin/hotword-analyze <testcase folder name>`.
-This performs two things: a) WER comparison and metrics generation and b) keyword visualization.
+This does two things: a) run comparison and metrics generation and b) keyword visualization.

-    5.1 *WER comparison and metrics generation*
+    5.1 *Run comparison and metrics generation*

     This first calls `bin/wer.py`^[`wer.py` has been adapted from <http://progfruits.blogspot.de/2014/02/word-error-rate-wer-and-word.html>] on each run, which will calculate the WER and show a summary of substituted (SUB), inserted (INS) and deleted (DEL) words when comparing the reference (REF) to the hypothesis (HYP):